-IOM-SLO Addis has been collaborating with the AUC since the signing of a cooperation agreement between the two organizations in 1998.
+IOM-SLO Addis has been collaborating with the AUC since the signing of cooperation agreement between the two organizations in 1998.
 SLU works closely with the AUC Departments of Social Affairs, Political Affairs, Peace and Security, Economic Affairs, among others, to develop and implement key continental initiatives.

 IOM SLU has been engaged in providing technical assistance towards the development and implementation of continental migration policies and declarations on migration such as; Migration Policy Framework for Africa (MPFA), Ouagadougou Plan of Action to Combat Trafficking in Human Beings Especially Children and Women, the African Common Position on Migration and Development, and the Kampala Convention on Internally Displaced Persons.

 SLU has also enhanced the capacity of AUC departments of Political and Social Affairs, through seconding technical staff, to help deliver on set out objectives.

 Given its expertise on various thematic areas, the SLU is:

 - Supporting efforts of the AUC Political Affairs department towards the development, adoption and popularization of the Protocol to the Treaty Establishing the Regional Economic Communities relating to Free Movement of Persons, Right of Residence and Right of Establishment (Protocol on the Free Movement of Persons).